billigoat76/billigoat76/README.md

 💡 Passionate about clean code, scalable systems, and submitting bugs with clean tap-outs.

-🪂 I juggle between DSA and Development like a UFC fighter switching from stand-up to ground game — one day it's trees and graphs, the next day it's Next.js and hydration.
+🪂 I juggle between DSA and Development like a UFC fighter switching from stand-up to ground game — one day it's trees and graphs(ohk not graphs!), the next day it's Next.js and hydration.

-When I'm not building slick UIs or API takedowns, I’m probably rolling with Java 8 Streams or training in the monorepo dojo. 🥋
+When I'm not building slick UIs or APIs, I’m probably rolling with Java 8 Streams or training in the monorepo dojo. 🥋

 ---